saranya-gowtham/devopsdemo-repo/README.md

 # devopsdemo-repo
-This repository devlop a devops application
+This repository devlop a devops application.